USEPA/code-json-generator/README.md

 > Note: This example assumes a file containing proper configuration is located
 > in the current working directory and is called `create-agency-inventory.config.json`.
 > Adjust this usage to suit actual work environment.

+### Run the application with GitHub Actions

+GitHub Actions is being used to run a scheduled event to create the Agency's code.json file daily.

+As mentioned earlier, if a "code.json" snippet file is not provided by the project maintainer, the application will attempt to infer sufficient/required properties from the target project and generate the best possible metadata for inclusion in the agency inventory.

 The example EPA Agency code.json for the github.com/USEPA organization can be [found here](https://code-json-cg.app.cloud.gov/code.json).